Arctic Cruises

-Arctic cruises are spectacular soft adventure expeditions if you have the time with most of the cruises ranging from two-three weeks.
+Arctic cruises are spectacular soft adventure, small ship expeditions if you have the time with most of the cruises ranging from two-three weeks.

-Cruises to the Arctic occur in the summer when there is almost complete daylight, warmth and an abundance of food for wildlife, including polar bears, musk ox, ringed seals, bearded seals, belugas, narwhal, killer whales, walrus, bowhead whales, wildfowl, waders and unusual bird life.
+Cruises to the Arctic take place in the summer when there is almost complete daylight, warmer temperatures, and an abundance of food for wildlife.

-The Arctic region covers the the periphery of the northern continents, oceans, islands and ice sheets, lying mostly north of the Arctic Circle and includes the northern reaches of Canada, Alaska, Scandinavia, Russia, Iceland, Greenland and the Spitsbergen Archipelago.
+The Arctic is an ocean surrounded by land.
+The Arctic region covers the the periphery of the northern continents, oceans, islands and ice sheets, lying mostly north of the Arctic Circle and includes the northern reaches of Canada, Alaska, Scandinavia, Russia, Iceland, Greenland and the Spitsbergen Archipelago

 Arctic regions are perfect for explorations by small ship cruises that can reach remote fjords, channels and shores.